rigoudyg/climaf/doc/index.rst

 So, CliMAF can be described as :

-- an aid for handling access to common climate simulation and re-analysis datafiles, and to to personnal data files, in a uniform way
+- an aid for handling access to common climate simulations and re-analysis datafiles, and to to personnal data files, in a uniform way
 - a wrapper which provides you with uniform, handy, combination and caching features around :